RaresDumitrica/DAW-Interface/README.md

 ### The app was created with Vue.js and ElementUI for educational purposes

+### !
+Be sure you have the local backend up and running

 ## Start & watch

     $ npm run serve